Zindzi Mandela

 Zindziswa "Zindzi" Mandela (23 December 1960 – 13 July 2020), also known as Zindzi Mandela-Hlongwane, was a South African diplomat and poet, and the daughter of anti-apartheid activists and politicians Nelson Mandela and Winnie Madikizela-Mandela.
-Zindzi was the youngest and third of Nelson Mandela's three daughters, including sister Zenani Mandela.
+Zindzi was the youngest of Nelson Mandela's daughters, including sister Zenani Mandela.

 She had served as her country's ambassador to Denmark, until her death in 2020, and was due to take up a post as ambassador to Liberia.
 She served as a stand-in First Lady of South Africa from 1996 to 1998.

 Her collection of poems, Black As I Am, was published in 1978, with photographs by Peter Magubane.

 Early life

 Zindzi Mandela was born on 23 December 1960 in Soweto, in what was then the Union of South Africa, to Nelson and Winnie Mandela.
 The year of her birth was also the year that the African National Congress (ANC) launched its armed wing.
 Her parents were wanted by the government.
 Zindzi was 18 months old when her father was sent to prison.
 During her youth she was often left in the care of her older sister Zenani Mandela when her mother was imprisoned for months at a time.